Post

 Prior work

-The DJI Fly (“dji.go.v5”) should not be misunderstood with the DJI Pilot application.
-The latter, (more specifically its packing mechanisms) has already been reverse engineered multiple times by both Synacktiv and Quarkslab.
-I highly recommend you to read Eric Le Guevel’s article the ART of obfuscation on which I based my research.
+The DJI Fly (“dji.go.v5”) should not be misunconfused with the DJI Pilot application.
+The latter — specifically its packing mechanisms — has already been reverse engineered multiple times by both Synacktiv and Quarkslab.
+I highly recommend that you read Eric Le Guevel’s article the ART of obfuscation on which I based my research.

-Note: in DJI Fly, past 1.12 ~ 1.13 the libDexHelper.so app is renamed libAppGuard.so.
-But it is the same thing actually.
+Note: in DJI Fly, past 1.12 ~ 1.13 the libDexHelper.so app was renamed libAppGuard.so.
+But it uses the same code base.

-Since both apps are packed by SecNeo, all I have to do is to reproduce theses steps.
+Since both apps are packed using the same packer, all I have to do was to reproduce theses steps.
 Easy ..right?

 pic not related